 Haven’t used these but I did install Bosch Platinum +2 spark plugs (purchased at the WalMart for about 2 bucks each) and am amazed at the incredible improvement in throttle response.
 The vehicle did 0 to 60 in .6 less seconds than before the installation.
 That is a worthwhile expenditure for that kind of return.
 No noticeable change in mpg but I do love these plugs.
 And, they come pre-gapped so there is less work installing these plugs.
 Bosch, by the way is the original company to successfully get the patent on the spark plug about 100 years ago.
 They make lots of automotive products and none are advertised as magical.
-I don’t believe there are any plugs that will actually drive down fuel consumption, because if there were I am sure the auto makers would use them.
-Buy Bosch plugs!
+Don’t believe there are any plugs that will actually drive down fuel consumption, because if there were I am sure the auto makers would use them.
+BTW, how can anyone put down these Pulstar plugs if they haven’t tried them, yet?